rmcgibbo/fsync/README.md

 #fsync

-*Launch your local gui editor via the command line from within a SSH remote session to edit remote files.*
+*Launch TextMate via the command line from within a SSH remote session to edit remote files.*

 The server is written in macruby, and the client in python.
 They communicate